chen2156/MSRFinalProject/README.md

 `roslaunch laser_values cameraLaunch.launch runLidar:=false runGaussProc:=true`

 If no arguments are given, it will default to the first way.
-Once the launch file is running, you can move the robot around to generate the map
+Once the launch file is running, you can move the robot around to generate the map.
+Once you are satisfied with the map, you can save the result using

+`rosrun map_server map_saver -f <filename for .pgm`

+in another terminal